Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Beyond spot trading, decentralized perpetual exchanges have grown rapidly, bringing on-chain leverage and CEX-like performance.
 These developments demonstrate how DeFi continues expanding the scope of possible financial services.
 Application-specific chains like Hyperliquid run their own blockchains optimized for trading, which will be discussed in depth in Chapter X.

 Each model balances different priorities: AMMs prioritize decentralization and composability, RFQ systems optimize for execution quality, and application-specific chains maximize performance.
 The optimal choice depends on specific use cases, performance requirements, and risk tolerance.

-Here's the revised section with the use cases elegantly woven in:

 ## Section III: Lending and Borrowing Fundamentals